mohitpai/journey-optimizer.en/help/using/landing-pages/create-lp.md

 ## Check alerts {#check-alerts}

-While you are creating your landing page, alerts warn you when you need to take important actions before publishing.
+While you are creating your landing page, alerts warn you when you must take important actions before publishing.

 Alerts are displayed on top right of the screen, as shown below: